 Matthew Kresal revisits the very first Eighth Doctor novel, The Dying Days.

 If Doctor Who has shown us anything in the last fifty-odd years, it is that change is inevitable.
-1996 and 1997 certainly proved that was the case as the optimism surrounding the TV Movie gave way to cynicism when it failed to produce a revived television series.
+1997 certainly proved that was the case as the optimism surrounding the previous year's TV Movie gave way to cynicism when it failed to produce a revived television series.
 In the world of the Doctor's literary adventures, change was in the air as well as the BBC effectively revoked its license to Virgin in favor of starting its own series of novels.
-While the Virgin New Adventures had a last hurray in the form of Lungbarrow, which tied up much of the range's ongoing story arcs with the Seventh Doctor, Lance Parkin's The Dying Days would be its sendoff and the first literary outing for the then new Eighth Doctor.
+While the Virgin New Adventures had a last hurray in the form of Lungbarrow, which tied up much of the range's ongoing story arcs with the Seventh Doctor, Lance Parkin's The Dying Days, released April 1997, would be its sendoff and the first literary outing for the then new Eighth Doctor.

 Oddly for the last novel in the range, and perhaps because Lungbarrow had preceded it, this is strangely upbeat in tone.
 A large part of that might have to do with the fact that it has the distinction of being the Eighth Doctor's first literary appearance.
 Given that Parkin only had the TV Movie to go on, he captures the Eghth Doctor masterfully, once he gets past the first chapter's initial meeting between the Doctor and Benny.
 Parkin gets Paul McGann's speech patterns down pretty quickly and he captures this Doctor in a handful of moments as well, as demonstrated by a sequence where the Doctor goes out of his way to save a cat while trying to get away from poisonous gas.
 Nowhere perhaps though does Parkin capture McGann better than in the last two chapters, including a moment that one might swear Steven Moffat pinched for The Pandorica Opens.
 The result is, surprisingly enough, one of the best characterization of this Doctor in book form.